 The script will download a build in the revision range and execute it.
 You must then manually check if the bug still repros.
 Quit Chromium, and the script will ask you if the bug reproduced or not.
-It will use your answer to drive a binary search, and after just a few steps it will tell you "this regression happened somewhere between revisions 1234 and 1334".
+It will use your answer to drive a binary search, and after just a few steps it will tell you "this regression happened somewhere between revisions 793241 and 793248".
 From that list, it's usually easy to spot the offending CL.
-If not, you can use the run-bisect-manual-test.py script which will further bisect down to a particular CL by syncing and building manually.
-If you're adding the range as a comment to a bug, please always paste the output from bisect-builds.py, as this includes links to the chromium and webkit changes in the regression range.
+If you're adding the range as a comment to a bug, please always paste the output from bisect-builds.py, as this includes links to the chromium changes in the regression range.

-View SVN changes in revision range with this Useful URL (replacing SUCCESS_REV and FAILURE_REV with the range start and end):
+View code changes in revision range with this useful URL (replacing SUCCESS_REV and FAILURE_REV with the range start and end):